The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Data Arrangement Effects on Zero-Shot Generalization

 Acknowledging the importance of metrics in measuring the positioning of zero-shot generalization, we next seek to investigate \textbf{why generalization occurs at an early stage and what role training data plays during this phase}.
-Our initial focus lies in the analysis of how training data permutations affect zero-shot generalization.
-Then, we investigate the facilitation of zero-shot generalization from both data similarity and granularity perspectives.
+Our initial focus lies in the analysis of how various simple training data arrangements affect zero-shot generalization in a fine-grained manner.
+Then, we investigate the facilitation of zero-shot generalization from both data \emph{similarity} and \emph{granularity} perspectives.